Manuel Antonio National Park is a popular spot in Costa Rica for first-time and return visitors. It’s for good reason, too!

 As the afternoon wanes and you make your way back toward the entrance/exit, notice the relative stillness and quiet in the rainforest as compared to the morning.
 The animals find cozy spots to snooze the afternoon heat away.

-Manuel Antonio National Park is open every day except Mondays from 7am-4pm.
-The visitor’s entrance fee is $16 and $3 for residents of Costa Rica.
+The park is open every day except Mondays from 7am-4pm.
+The Manuel Antonio National Park entrance fee is $16 for visitors and $3 for residents of Costa Rica.
 Avoid Easter week, if you can.
 The park is notably crowded with visitors and locals, alike, who all have vacation during this time.

 Food and water are not sold inside the park so it’s necessary to bring what you need for the day.
 The park does not allow foods like chips, nuts, and large cookies.
 Of course, feeding the animals is forbidden.
 Be careful along Playa Manuel Antonio where the white-faced monkeys are always looking for an opportunity to grab your lunch, even if it’s still in your backpack!